 In terms of revenue from total handset sales, Symphony was also the market leader followed by Samsung.

 However, in the smartphone segment, the scenario is a bit different.
 Though symphony imported more smartphones, Samsung leads the segment in total revenue from smartphone sales.
 Essentially, this was due to the price tag of smartphones bought by these two different brands.”

 Symphony is a brilliant company.
 I suspect part of it happened beyond conscious decisions.
-Symphony started with offering low-cost and higher quality feature phones when Nokia was still in the market.
+Symphony started by offering low-cost and higher-quality feature phones when Nokia was still in the market.
 And it worked like magic.
-One reason of course Symphony targeted a group of people who did not have access to phones at the first place, and most importantly it offered a phone with much less price than the available alternatives and of higher or at least equal value.
+One reason of course Symphony targeted a group of people who did not have access to phones in the first place, and most importantly it offered a phone with a much less price than the available alternatives and of higher or at least equal value.

 “Symphony, a brand of Edison Group, has emerged as the fastest growing mobile handset brand in the country.
 A brand of Edison Group, Symphony earned an indisputable leading position in mobile handset industry within a short period since its introduction at the end of 2008.

 Edison Group's first company SB Tel Enterprise Ltd, established in 2005, started mobile phone business under Symphony brand in 2008 providing a new experience to the consumers through continuous innovation and product diversification.

 Another two supporting businesses - Symphony accessories and mobile application (value-added service- "Fun Store" powered by MoMagic Bangladesh)- added significant value to the Symphony mobile phone users in 2011.